This page contains affiliate links. Learn more.

 Supper: Some nuts and banana right before bed.

 Despite it’s drawbacks like drug scene, overpriced accommodation and hippie vibes transformed into dark party energies Anjuna has it’s advantage of serving also those people staying in Vagator and Chapora with it’s two well equipped supermarkets Oxford Arcade and Orchard Stores that are nowadays selling many alternative health and herbal products too.
+Those supplements are important when taking naturopathic treatments in Goa.
 I did not find those from supermarkets in Benaulim.
-Such as Aurospirul superfood products and MMS and other detox and parasite protocols by Indian producer Nutri Alchemist.
+Such as Aurospirul superfood products like chlorella and spirulina and MMS(Chlorine Dioxide) and other detox and parasite protocols by Indian producer Nutri Alchemist.

 Disclosure: There are affiliate links in this article.
 Please note that when you click links and purchase items, in most (not all) cases I will receive a referral commission for maintaining this website.